Readit News logoReadit News

 mocha_nate commented on Lonely individuals tend to think and talk in an unusual way, study finds psypost.org/lonely-indivi... · Posted by u/isaacfrond

-cluckindan · 9 months ago
+cluckindan · a year ago

 This is a bullshit study.
 It is entirely based on trying to confirm a priori assumptions about ”lonely” people, who are seen by authors as pathologically abnormal.